 For Mike Fincham, coping with a stage IV colon cancer diagnosis meant not just the surgery and chemotherapy he would need to treat the disease.
 It also meant dealing with the weakness and loss of appetite he experienced during treatment.
 A dietitian on Fincham's care team at Cancer Treatment Centers of America® (CTCA) designed a diet that calmed his stomach and helped him regain his strength.
 Likewise, Beth Gomez struggled with chemotherapy-related nausea and fatigue, so much so that she wondered how she would stay strong enough to stick with her treatment plan for stage III colon cancer.
 A naturopathic provider on her CTCA® care team recommended vitamins and natural supplements, and a dietitian, Gomez says, "had lots of great ideas on how to get foods and liquids down."

 Every patient, like every cancer, is different, and not everyone will respond to treatments or supportive therapies in the same fashion.
 No case is typical.
-That's why it's important that every colorectal patient talk to his or her health care provider about whether and how evidence-based, supportive therapies like nutrition therapy, mind-body medicine and naturopathic medicine can help.
+That's why it's important that every colorectal patient talk to his or her health care provider about whether and how evidence-informed, supportive therapies like nutrition therapy, mind-body medicine and naturopathic medicine can help.
 It's also important to understand how the disease itself forms and affects the body.

 Colorectal cancer is the third most common non-skin cancer among both men and women in the United States.
 It starts in the inner lining of the colon and/or rectum, which are in the lower portion of the digestive track.
 Both organs play critical roles in digesting food.
 The colon, which is the first five feet of the large intestine, absorbs food and water and stores waste.
 That waste is then dispensed from the body by the rectum, comprising the last several inches of the large intestine.
 The close relationship between food and the organs that process it reinforces why diet plays such a critical role in colorectal cancer risk, and side effect management.